flythereddflagg/flythereddflagg.github.io/python_book/docs/10-Better-String-Formatting.md

 print("")

-print("Notice how this can be hard to read.") print("Let's try printing them while up the decimals.") print(f"{random_number_1:7d}")
+print("Notice how this can be hard to read.") print("Let's try printing them and lining up the decimals.") print(f"{random_number_1:7d}")
 print(f"{random_number_2:7d}")
 print(f"{random_number_3:11.3f}")